 - They arrange their lives in ways that limit surprises.

-- Sensitive to sights, sounds, smells, pain, and stimulants such as coffee.
+- They are sensitive to sights, sounds, smells, pain, and stimulants such as coffee.

-- Have difficulty when being observed or judged for general worthiness.
+- HSPs have difficulty when being observed or judged for general worthiness.

-- Tendency to be philosophical or spiritual in their orientation, rather than being materialistic.
+- They have a tendency to be philosophical or spiritual in their orientation, rather than being materialistic.

 - They dislike being engaged in small talk.

 - Describe themselves as being creative or intuitive.

 - Dream vividly and have good dream recall.

 - Love music, art, nature and physical beauty.

 - Feel exceptionally strong emotions, such as acute bouts of joy, sorrow, melancholy and fear.

 - Process information about their environments, both physical and emotional, very deeply.

 - Notice subtleties: such as another person’s shift in mood or a light bulb burning too brightly.

 - Acutely aware of the consequences of their own behaviour.

 - In social settings they often focus on subjects like the personal problems of others.